Higher spin fields with reversed spin-statistics relation: Introduction

-Our aim is mainly to get an overview of the fields that may in principle appear in a quantum field theoretical model, and specifically to extend the survey of fields given in \cite{Weinberg,Weinberg3,WeinbergQFT} by considering fields with reversed spin-statistics relation.
-We stress that we do not make any restrictive assumption about the role of these fields; in particular we do not assume that they are Faddeev--Popov--De Witt type ghost fields.
+Our aim is mainly to obtain an overview of the fields that may in principle appear in a quantum field theoretical model, and specifically to extend the survey of fields given in Refs. \cite{Weinberg,Weinberg3} (also presented in the textbook \cite{WeinbergQFT}) by considering fields with reversed spin-statistics relation.
+We stress that we do not make any restrictive assumption about the role of these fields; in particular we do not assume that they are Faddeev--Popov--DeWitt type ghost fields.

 Higher spin fields have attracted much interest for several decades, and their investigation continues also in the present days.
-For an incomplete collection of recent results we refer the reader to \cite{JPhysA} - \cite{NG}.
+For an incomplete collection of recent results we refer the reader to Refs. \cite{JPhysA} - \cite{NG}.
 The constant interest in higher spin fields can be explained partially by the fact that it is not easy to construct consistent models for their interactions.
 We restrict ourselves to the construction of free fields and thus deal with a much simpler problem, nevertheless we hope that our elementary discussion can still be of interest.
 As far as we know, a similar discussion of higher spin fields with reversed spin-statistics relation cannot be found in the literature.

 The paper is organized as follows.
-In Section \ref{sec.1} we recall in a shortened form the framework that we presented in \cite{toth} for describing normal fields.
+In Section \ref{sec.1} we recall in a shortened form the framework that we presented in Ref. \cite{toth} for describing normal fields.
 In Section \ref{sec.RSS} we present our construction of higher spin fields with reversed spin-statistics relation.
 In Sections \ref{sec.scRSS} and \ref{sec.dirac} we discuss the special cases of the scalar and Dirac fields, respectively.
 A summary is given in Section \ref{sec.conclusion}.
+Appendix \ref{sec.feynman} contains formulas for the Feynman propagators, Green functions and (anti)commutation relations of the various fields.
+In Appendix \ref{sec.appb} certain technical details about polarization vectors are given.

 The signature of the Minkowski metric $g_{\mu\nu}$ is taken to be $({+}{-}{-}{-})$.
 Upper indices are used for Minkowski (space-time) vectors and lower indices for Minkowski covectors.
 Spinor indices and similar indices that label vector components in the representation spaces of $SL(2,\CC)$ are often written explicitly, but they are suppressed at other places in the text, depending on which notation appears clearer.
 Such indices are not raised or lowered.
 For vector spaces and representations the star ${}^*$ is used to denote the dual vector space and representation.
 The dagger ${}^\dagger$ is used to denote the adjoint of operators in Hilbert spaces, and an analogous operation in the context of Lagrange formalism.
 The term Poincar\'e group refers in this paper to the simply connected covering group of the usual connected Poincar\'e group generated by the translations and Lorentz transformations of the Minkowski space-time.